Terminus-Project/Terminus-Bot/README.md

 * DDG - Retrieve the first instant search result from DuckDuckGo.
 * DEFINE - Fetch a short definition or other information about a given term.

+### e621

+Search for and look up iamges on [e621](https://e621.net).
+Search syntax is identical to that on the site.

+Commands:

+* E621
+  * IMAGE - Display information about the given image ID.
+  * SEARCH - Look up the most recent image with the given tags.
+  * RANDOM - Show a random, somewhat recent image with the given tags.

 ### Eval

 Commands: